Carrie H. Thomas: Career

 On June 30 that year, she wrote a report, signed "C.H.
 Thomas," detailing visits twice a month to the schools, supervising lesson plans, and observing the physical education classes.
 Dr. Thomas gave weekly talks to teachers on physical education, hygiene, and other topics covered in the physical education classes.
 When Thomas resigned the following year, she was succeeded by physical education teacher Mary P. Evans.

 In 1896, Thomas was living in Washington D.C., where she represented the Lucy Thurman W.C.T.U.
-(Women's Christian Temperance Union" during a convention of the National Federation of Colored Women and the National League of Colored Women.
+(Women's Christian Temperance Union) during a convention of the National Federation of Colored Women and the National League of Colored Women.
 Other convention attendees included Margaret Murray Washington (president of the Federation) and Ida B. Wells.

-From at least 1905 through 1915, she was serving in the Women's Relief Corps.
-In 1911, Thomas also was serving as treasurer for O.P.
-Morton Women's Relief Corps WRC), No. 1.
+From at least 1905 through 1915, she was serving in the Woman's Relief Corps (WRC).
+In 1911, Thomas also was serving as treasurer for the O.P.
+Morton Woman's Relief Corps, No. 1.
 Thomas represented the Potomac at the National Convention for the WRC in 1915, where she was the convention's official physician.